Transparency

 A direct description of how CommonBench is built.
-Not a marketing page.
-If something here is unclear or you want a deeper view of a specific component, email cases@commonbench.ai.
+If something here is unclear, or you want a deeper view of a specific component, email cases@commonbench.ai.

 What the system is